solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 ## Compile plugin

-To build executable file simply go to folder containing written code (see: [Previous Chapter](/tutorial/01-simple)) and execute command:
+To build executable file simply go to the folder containing written code (see: [Previous Chapter](/tutorial/01-simple)) and execute command:
 ```
 go build
 ```
-Binary name is depending on folder in which `main` file is located.
+Binary name depends on the folder in which `main` file is located.

-To force own custom name of binary, use:
+To force custom name of a binary, use:
 ```
 go build -o binaryName
 ```